Searching for local associations while controlling the false discovery rate: Methods

 \subsection{Modeling Assumptions and Knockoffs}

-In general, Equation~\eqref{eq:indep-model} can be factored as $P(\mathbf{X}, \mathbf{Y}, \mathbf{Z}) =\prod_{i=1}^{n} p_{Z}(Z^i) \cdot p_{X \mid Z}(Z^i \mid X^i) \cdot p^{i}_{Y \mid X, Z}(Y^i \mid X^i, Z^i)$.
+In general, Equation~\eqref{eq:indep-model} can be factored as $P(\mathbf{X}, \mathbf{Y}, \mathbf{Z}) =\prod_{i=1}^{n} p_{Z}(Z^i) \cdot p_{X \mid Z}(X^i \mid Z^i) \cdot p^{i}_{Y \mid X, Z}(Y^i \mid X^i, Z^i)$.
 Following a {\em model-X} approach \citep{candes2018}, we treat $\mathbf{Z}$ as fixed and $P_{X \mid Z}$ as known, while allowing $p^{i}_{Y \mid X, Z}$ to be arbitrary and unknown for all $i \in [n]$.

-The assumption that $P_{X \mid Z}$ is known may not be justified in every application, but its validity is testable \citep{romano2019} and is well-suited for the analysis of data from randomized experiments \citep{nair2023randomization} or GWAS \citep{sesia2019}.
+The assumption that $P_{X \mid Z}$ is known may not be justified in every application, but its validity is testable and is well-suited for the analysis of data from randomized experiments \citep{nair2023randomization} or GWAS \citep{sesia2019}.
+The existing knockoffs literature discusses robustness questions in detail \citep{barber2020robust}. \citet{sesia2021false} specifically address robustness in GWAS settings where $Z$ is ancestry.

 The key ingredient of our method are the knockoff variables, which we denote as $\tilde{X}$.
 As prescribed by \citet{candes2018}, these are synthetic variables constructed by the statistician, using knowledge of $P_{X \mid Z}$, as a function of $X$ and $Z$ without looking at $Y$, so that $\tilde{X} \indep Y \mid X,Z$.
 Each observation of $X$ is assigned a corresponding knockoff $\tilde{X}$, with $\tilde{\mathbf{X}} \in \mathbb{R}^{n \times p}$ denoting the corresponding data matrix of knockoff variables for $\mathbf{X}$.